-Contractor hereby grants to PEBA a nonexclusive, nontransferable, non-assignable (except in conjunction with a transfer or assignment of the Contract in accordance with Section 6.2.6), worldwide, royalty-free, fully paid-up, perpetual and non-terminable license to install, execute, modify, reproduce, access and Use (and allow PEBA Authorized Users to Use) all (a) Contractor Technology; (b) processes, methodologies, procedures, and trade secrets; (c) Software, tools and machine-readable texts and files; and (d) literary work or other work of authorship, including documentation, reports, drawings, charts, graphics and other written documentation used by Contractor in connection with the Base Programs and related services that is (i) included, incorporated or embedded in or integrated into the Deliverables or Customizations, or other part of the business, Systems or operations of PEBA (including any business method or process) or (ii) linked to or required to be called upon by any Deliverable or Customization, or other part of the business, Systems or operations of PEBA (including any business method or process) such that the BAS System or other Systems of PEBA will not function in accordance with its specifications or, in the absence of specifications, for its intended purpose, without any of the foregoing being linked or called-upon by any of the same.
+Contractor hereby grants to PEBA a nonexclusive, nontransferable, non-assignable (except in conjunction with a transfer or assignment of the Contract in accordance with Section 6.2.6), worldwide, royalty-free, fully paid-up, perpetual and non-terminable license to install, execute, modify, reproduce, access and Use (and allow PEBA Authorized Users to Use) for its internal business purposes all Contractor Technology that is (i) included, incorporated or embedded in or integrated into the Work Product in connection with its use of the Work Product .

 (b) Export Control.
 The State acknowledges that the products acquired hereunder may be licensable by the U. S. Government.
 It further acknowledges that a valid export license must be obtained from the Department of Commerce prior to export of said products.

 (c) Software Tools.
-The contractor will provide to the State, simultaneous with its initial installation, and any subsequent Enhancements, upgrades, fixes, etc., software tools (including, but not limited to compilers, editors, etc.) that the State would require to maintain or enhance the customized software.
-These services will be provided at no additional cost to the State.
+The contractor will provide to the State, simultaneous with its initial installation, and any subsequent Enhancements, upgrades, fixes, etc., any Contractor-proprietary software tools (including, but not limited to compilers, editors, etc.), if any, that the State would require to maintain or enhance the customized software subject to the same license granted above to Contractor Technology.
+These software tools will be provided at no additional cost to the State.

 (d) This Section 6.1.5 will survive termination of this Contract for any reason.